milanm/azure-cheat-sheet/README.md

-# The Azure Developer's Cheat Sheet
+# The Microsoft Azure Developer's Cheat Sheet

 Every product, feature and service in the Azure family by [Dr. Milan Milanović](https://milan.milanovic.org).